jakubneubauer/js-simple-streams/README.md

 });

 (async function() {
+    // We can read with async for loop.
+The loop is interrupted
-    for await (let i of reader) {
+    // just for an example so that we can continue reading below. for await (let i of reader) {
         console.log(i);
         if (i === 3) break;
     }

-    await reader
+    // We can continue reading, for example using pipe API. await reader
         .pipeThrough(trans)
         .pipeTo(writer)